 Jodhpur – Rajasthan’s jewel of a city

 Jodhpur is the fabled blue city of Rajasthan, its skyline dominated by the mighty fortress of Mehrangarh.
 After the chaos of Delhi and Agra, it offered a slower pace of life, warmer climes, fascinating history and a friendly vibe.
-Of all the cities we visited, Jodhpur was my favourite.
-We flew down from the capital…
+Of all the cities we visited in India in 2019, Jodhpur was my favourite.
+We flew…

 The temples and gardens of New Delhi